 College has one of the most distinguished set of alumni in the country and perhaps even globally.
 The list of alumni include past presidents of countries, and heads of entities including corporates.
-Our world and our highest levels in including the legislature, corporate culture, science politics, media, and academia. fortified by the and loyalty that alumni serve the nation at the such diverse areas judiciary, the bureaucracy, sector, art and and technology, policy planning, The College is unreserved love all Stephanians, past and present, have for it.
-Alumni are involved in the life of the College by way of actively engaging with College through the Alumni office, meeting its infrastructure needs, enriching its academic and co-curricular profile, interacting with the Junior Members and extending the frontiers for their multi-faceted training.
+Our alumni serve the world and our nation at the highest levels in such diverse areas including the judiciary, the legislature, bureaucracy, corporate sector, art and culture, science and technology, politics, media, policy planning, and academia.
+The College is fortified by the unreserved love and loyalty that all Stephanians, past and present, have for Alumni it. are involved in the life of the College by way of actively engaging with College through the Alumni office, meeting its infrastructure needs, enriching its academic and co-curricular profile, interacting with the Junior Members and extending the frontiers for their multi-faceted training.